adyromantika/collapsible-archive-widget/readme.txt

 == Configuration ==

 * Widget title: the title of the widget
-* List type: ul for bulleted list, p for paragraph, br for paragraph with line breaks
 * Show post counts for year: Whether or not to show the post number for each year
 * Show post counts for month: Whether or not to show the post number for each month
 * Abbreviate month names: Check this box to show abbreviation of month names